220.127.116.11 Participation requirement exemptions for DSP recipients

 A person may be exempt from participation requirements if they provide a medical certificate stating that they are unable to work 8 or more hours a week.

-If at any other time during pregnancy a woman is unable to meet her requirements because of pregnancy-related medical problems, she should apply for an incapacity exemption.
+If at any other time during pregnancy, they are unable to meet their requirements because of pregnancy-related medical problems, they should apply for an incapacity exemption.

 Exemption for people in supported employment